The controlled SWAP test for determining quantum entanglement: Robustness against errors

 which are shown in Figure \ref{unbalancedGHZn} (as well as the unbalanced Bell state which is the $n=2$ case).
 The error introduced by a small non-zero value of $\delta$ is $\Delta = (2 - \frac{4}{2^n}) \delta^2$.
 The $n$ dependence goes to zero exponentially, so the leading order is independent of $n$.
-Therefore the error is approximately $2\delta^2$ for small delta and so in this case the test is robust.
+Therefore the error is approximately $2\delta^2$ for small delta and so in this case the test is robust, by which we mean that the leading order is $\delta^2$, as opposed to $\delta$.

 An unbalanced $\text{GHZ}_3$ state can replicate the probability results given by a $\text{W}_3$ state.
 This happens in the above parametisation when $\delta = \pm \left(\sin^{-1} \sqrt{\frac{2}{3}} - \frac{\pi}{4}\right) \approx \pm 0.17$, i.e.